 Participants Living in the U.K. or Europe

+All payments must be submitted in pounds sterling or euros.
 We prefer to receive your deposit and final payment by debit card, credit card, or bank transfer.
 To pay by check, please make the check payable to Earthwatch Institute (Europe) and mail it to Earthwatch, Mayfield House, 256 Banbury Road, Oxford, OX2 7DE, United Kingdom.
-Checks must be in pounds sterling.
-Unfortunately, we cannot accept checks in euros.

 Participants Living in Other Parts of the World

-We prefer to receive your deposit and final payment by debit card or bank transfer.
-Unfortunately, we cannot accept checks in euros.
+All payments must be submitted in U.S. dollars, pounds sterling, or euros.
+We prefer to receive your deposit and final payment by debit card, credit card or bank transfer.

 Additional donations made via our online sign-up form are welcome charitable gifts made directly to Earthwatch in support of our mission.
 These additional donations are not intended to be used for the expedition payment and are completely nonrefundable.

 You may transfer from one expedition to another 90 days or more before your expedition start date.
 For each original reservation with a deposit, you are allowed one free transfer to another expedition or to an Expedition Fund.
 For each additional transfer, you will be charged $300 (£175, €210, $500AU).
 You may not transfer within90 days before your expedition start date.
 However, if you used a promotional offer when registering for your expedition, your reservation is subject to the terms and conditions of that offer.
 It is your responsibility to ensure you understand any such terms prior to signing up.